manhattanincdev/mnhttn-utils/README.md

 {% comment %}END Manhattan Custom; DO NOT DELETE{% endcomment %}
 ```

-For versioning, the `main` branch is the latest version which auto-updates, and may break.
+For versioning, the `main` branch is equal to `@latest` version which auto-updates, and may break.
 Stable versions being stored in `releases/vX`:
 ```
 <script id="plytix-gather" src="https://cdn.jsdelivr.net/gh/manhattanincdev/mnhttn-utils@releases/v1/js/plytix-swatches.min.js"></script>
 ```